 Be proactive about protecting yourself before filling for divorce.
 Start by seeing a divorce lawyer to get answers to questions so many have when divorce is on the horizon.
 The following steps will also protect you prior to separating or filing for dissolution of marriage:

+If your reasons for divorcing your spouse include abuse to you or your children, document everything as fully as possible.
 Start a notebook for the sole purpose of recording every incident with your spouse that concerns you.
+If a spouse has left a mark on you, photograph it and write a record of the incident.
 You should also document any threats and file a police report as needed.
 If the threat is a verbal threat to your face, record the date, time, and location.
 Do the same for voicemails, and save the actual voicemails when possible.
 The more details you record, the better you can protect yourself.

-Reconnect and Expand Your Professional Contacts
+Update Your Professional Contacts

 Women who have chosen to stay home from work while raising children may feel out of the loop career-wise.
 If you have put your career on hold to take care of your kids, try to reconnect professionally to those you know in your field before you file for divorce.
 With social media, it is easier than ever to reach out to old co-workers who will likely be delighted to hear from you.

-Study Your Marital Finances
+Know Your Marital Finances

-Take Your Personal Credit Very Seriously
+Evaluate Your Personal Credit Closely

 Get a copy of your credit report when you first consider divorce.
 Knowing your credit score is important.
 If you and your spouse share debts, your spouse’s spending habits and financial health may impact your credit beyond final dissolution.
 You need to know how your credit report changes before, during, and after divorce.